sgmurphy/wordpress-plugins/wpdatatables/readme.txt

 13. Chart settings

 == Changelog ==
+= 3.4.2.24 =
+* Fixed issue with incorrect date display on Chart.js.
+Other small bug fixes and stability improvements.

 = 3.4.2.23 =
 * Improved the deactivation process.
 Other small bug fixes and stability improvements.